nyanwai/cute-alt-f3/README.md

 # cute-alt-f3
-it's like ALT-F4 but instead of F4 you do ALT-F3 and also dangerous be carefull, i take 0 responsability.
+it's like ALT-F4 but made by a dumb femboy (me)

+how to add to startup?

+- windows + R
+- shell:startup
+- create shortcut of skirt-alt-f4.exe
+- paste it in the startup folder

+Done.

+P.S.
+DON'T PRESS ALT+F3 ON YOUR DESKTOP (IT WORKS I TESTED IT)